erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 <img src="../figures/linear_systems-parametric_solution_example.svg" width="90%" style="display: block; margin: auto;" />

-**Note:** The solution to a linear system will only contain the origin point if and only if the linear system is homogeneous i.e. the entire linear system has form
+**Note:** The solution to a linear system will only contain the origin point if and only if the entire linear system is homogeneous i.e. the entire linear system has form
 ![A\\vec v=\\vec0](https://latex.codecogs.com/svg.format?A%5Cvec%20v%3D%5Cvec0 "A\vec v=\vec0").

 # Resources